How to Crochet a Tote Bag: Free & Easy

-You can make this crochet market bag today with the free pattern below to take to the store, farmers market and wherever you need to go.
-If you enjoy this bag, be sure to check out the Milo Tote!
-It’s a similar crochet project which I think you’d enjoy as well.
+You can start crocheting a tote bag today with the free pattern below so you can take it to the store, farmers market and wherever you need to go.

-Also, A Crochet Beach Bag Too!
+Doubles as a Crochet Beach Bag Too!

 This free crochet tote bag pattern is fun to make and is the perfect size for a beach bag!
 Just think, no sand-filled bags!
-This cute bag is also suitable for a trip to a farmers market or the grocery store.
+This cute tote bag is also suitable for a trip to a farmers market or the grocery store.

 Tote bags are always fun to make, and our family always seems to get a ton of use from them.
 If you are looking for even more crochet tote bags to make, I also designed the Milo tote, which is also a great one to take to the shore too!

-I did finish this tote earlier in the month, just in time for my daughter to tote her books back and forth to the beach!
+I did finish this summer tote earlier in the month, just in time for my daughter to tote her books back and forth to the beach!
 And It worked perfectly!
-I was thrilled when the sand fell out through the bottom of the market tote bag, which meant less mess in my truck and beach house.
+I was thrilled when the sand fell out through the bottom of the tote bag, which meant less mess in my truck and beach house.

 crochet market bag pattern

-The Market Tote Bag
+Crochet Tote Bag

 The Yarn I Used for This Crochet Tote Bag